-If I am a victim, can I terminate (end) my lease early?
+If I am a victim, can I terminate my lease early?

-If you are a victim of domestic violence, sexual assault, or stalking, you may be able to terminate your lease before it expires.
+If you are a victim of domestic violence, sexual assault, or stalking, you may be able to end (terminate) your lease before it expires.
 However, you have to do the all of the following three things before terminating the lease:

 - You have to give the landlord written notice that you want to end the lease and tell the landlord what date you want the lease to end.
-However, the date you choose has to be at least 30 days from the day the landlord will receive your notice.
+The date you choose must be at least 30 days from the day the landlord will receive your notice.

 - You have to give the landlord a copy of one of the following documents along with the notice described above: